-As a core part of our business, we identify business opportunities associated with more environmentally friendly trends and provide products and product features that address our customers' evolving needs and incentivize responsible environmental behavior, while being priced to meet our long-term financial objectives.
+One of our core commitments is to identify business opportunities associated with more environmentally friendly trends.
+We develop products and product features that address our customers' evolving needs and incentivize responsible environmental behavior, while being priced to meet our long-term financial objectives.

 - Green Building Coverages.
 Traditional property policies are designed to provide coverage to rebuild a structure as it existed prior to a loss, with materials of like kind and quality.
-If an insured, further to a covered peril, elects to replace its damaged traditional building with a sustainable one, our 2019 Arch Gateway form covers the additional costs to achieve at least the minimum requirement to get a certification.
-This includes the use of sustainable materials, the cost to hire certified professionals, the cost to apply for certification and the cost to transport debris to recycling facilities. - Retail Energy Business Unit.
+If an insured, further to a covered peril, elects to replace its damaged traditional building with a sustainable one, our "Arch Gateway" policy form covers the additional costs to achieve at least the minimum requirements, including the cost of sustainable materials, certified professionals, the certification application and transporting debris to recycling facilities. - Premium Credits Offered in Connection with Commercial Property Coverage.
+Arch encourages environmentally responsible behaviors by offering premium credits.
+Through our risk selection process, insureds can qualify if they: - Have or install early fire detection and suppression systems.
+Such systems are designed to reduce the frequency and severity of fires resulting in reduced carbon emissions.

+- Meet "substantial" building construction standards.
+Commercial properties built to withstand wind or earthquake may, in the event of a loss, have reduced debris disposal at landfills. - Adhere to proper property and equipment maintenance.
+The benefits include avoiding fires, floods, mechanical breakdowns or water intrusion leading to mold or contamination as well as reduced debris from obsolete equipment. - Retail Energy Business Unit.
 Our proprietary general liability and umbrella policy forms extend coverage to oil and gas businesses.
 In this ever-changing industry, we offer expertise and products to address their unique risks.
-Our underwriting and risk control professionals are focused on our customers in this space and seek to provide the products, services and expertise needed to manage risk, avoid accidents and offer the support and resources to help customers recover in the event of a loss. - Pollution Spills.
-It's critical for the oil and gas industries to keep wells operational and to be responsible stewards of the environment.
+Our underwriting and risk control professionals focus on our customers in this space and seek to provide the products, services and expertise needed to manage risk, avoid accidents and offer the support and resources to help customers recover in the event of a loss. - Pollution Spills.
+It's critical for the oil and gas industries to keep wells operational and be responsible stewards of the environment.
 We offer our oil and gas customers protection against oil-site spills including pollution cleanup costs and pollution-related bodily injury and property damage.
-Recognizing the potential for environmental impact as a result of seepage or a spill, we are currently working on coverage enhancements and services to allow our customers the ability to more rapidly address and clean up a spill before it migrates or gets worse. - Well Control Events.
-To address these potentially significant impacts to our customers, their employees and the environment, we are currently working on a solution to offer our customers best practice oil and gas well control training, spill response plans and incident response.
-We also plan to provide access to a telephone hotline which will allow our customers to speak with a well control professional as a situation develops who can provide steps to manage well pressure to avoid a well blowout.

-Renewable Energy Practice.
+Recognizing the potential for environmental impact as a result of seepage or a spill, we have written specific coverage enhancements for pollution events into our "Cornerstone CGL" policy to allow our customers the ability to more rapidly address and clean up a spill before it migrates or gets worse. - Well Control Events.
+To address these potentially significant impacts to our customers, their employees and the environment, we have partnered with Wild Well Control, Inc. to offer our customers best practice oil and gas well control training, emergency response plans and incident response.
+We also provide certain customers access to a telephone hotline, which allows them to speak with a well control professional as a situation develops who can provide steps to manage well pressure to avoid a well blowout. - Renewable Energy Practice.
 Through our proprietary general liability practice, our products extend coverage to power generation and renewable energy customers active in solar and wind technology.
-Our products, services and expertise can help these industries keep their employees safe and protect their physical assets, balance sheet and ultimately their long term success.
+Our products, services and expertise can help these industries keep their employees safe and protect their physical assets, balance sheet and ultimately their long-term success.
 Our coverage provides insurance solutions for all aspects of a renewable energy business, from research and development to operations.
-As U.S. domestic and international renewable energy industries continue to expand, our renewable energy practice analyzes industry trends, market data and loss trends to design and develops insurance products tailored to the specific needs of renewable energy businesses.
+As U.S. domestic and international renewable energy industries continue to expand, our renewable energy practice analyzes industry trends, market data and loss trends to design and develop insurance products tailored to the specific needs of renewable energy businesses.